ExponentialML/Stable-LoRA/README.md

 ```

 ## TODO
-- [ ] Add Diffusers Training Scripts for Dreambooth and Finetuning.
+- [x] Add Diffusers Training Scripts for Dreambooth and Finetuning.
 - [x] Implement saving and Loading LoRA's (`PT` & `safetensors`).
+- [x] Save LoRA for webui compatibility.
-- [ ] Add as a Stable Diffusion webui Extension for inference.
+- [ ] Add as a AUTOMATIC1111 webui extension for loading trained LoRA.
 - [ ] Possible integrations for webui training.

 ## Credits